WHAT IS PDPM?

 - Improve SNF payments without increasing total Medicare payments

-While RUG-IV categorizes patients into a single, volume-driven case-mix group, PDPM will focus on the individualized needs, characteristics, and goals of each patient.
+While RUG-IV categorized patients into a single, volume-driven case-mix group, PDPM focuses on the individualized needs, characteristics, and goals of each patient.

 Experts have noted that in order to maximize reimbursement with the implementation of PDPM, facilities will need to shift the emphasis on therapy volume to more comprehensive care that includes therapy, nursing, and non-therapy ancillaries.
 This lends itself to potentially more complex, higher acuity case mixes that may require a strategic shift in focus for facilities to remain fiscally healthy and dedicated to providing the best possible care for patients.

-As the implementation of PDPM quickly approaches, facilities are must develop a plan to meet all the requirements and optimize reimbursement.
+Now that PDPM has been implemented, facilities are executing their plans to meet all the requirements and optimize reimbursement.
 Leveraging technology during this shift can help you manage your staff’s development and standardize your processes.

 Do you have all the tools needed to successfully thrive throughout the regulatory changes?
 Relias has compiled several resources to aid in your quest to prepare for PDPM.